 in plastic use the least amount of plastic possible and the bags are either biodegradable or

 recyclable.
-We are committed to having this fully implemented by 2021*.
+We are committed to having this fully implemented by the end of 2021.

 Standard 100 by Oeko-Tex: